OpenNewsLabs/open-project-linter/README.md

 [this checklist for newsroom developers](https://docs.google.com/document/d/1kTtHAgzlyteODMia1JmIGbKkjGugxKMZfxoWEGdku_Q/edit#), but these are good practices for most open source projects!

+This is written in and supported on Python 3.

 ##Getting Started
 ###Installation
 It is recommended that you use a virtual environment in order to avoid